Grey Owl: First tour of Great Britain (1935–1936)

 On October 17, 1935, Grey Owl arrived at Southampton, England on the Empress of Britain from Montreal for the start of his first lecture tour in Great Britain.
 The tour was organized by his London publisher, Lovat Dickson, who later reported "The crowds everywhere were immense and enthusiastic."
 So popular were the lectures that the tour, originally planned to end in 1935, was extended for two months into 1936.
 All told, Grey Owl gave over two hundred lectures and addressed nearly 250,000 people.

 His lecture in Hastings was typical of those on the tour, beginning with words of greeting followed by a showing of Pilgrims of the Wild, a film about his life with Anahareo at Beaver Lodge.
 While the film ran, Grey Owl moved about the stage, telling stories about the wildlife in Canada, particularly about the beaver.
 "He talked directly to his audience, and used no notes.
 His animated dialogue and his second, third and fourth films magically transported his listeners from the narrow streets of Hastings to the vast, unbroken Canadian forests."

 On February 14, 1936, Grey Owl embarked at Greenock on the Duchess of Bedford, arriving in Halifax on the 21st.
+In May 1936 Grey Owl wrote to the Manager at White Rock Pavilion, Hastings, asking him to find the address for his aunts.
+His aunts later said that they had received only about three letters from him after he left for Canada.